marcuslau0903/09-Node.js-Homework-Professional-README-Generator/HELP.md

 ```
 	readme-generator-repo/
+      utils/
+        generateMarkdown.js
       index.js
+      .gitignore
       README.md // The standard README we have for every homework
       GENERATED_README.md //The README we've generated from our application in `index.js`
 ```

 ---